worace/coinage/topics/hashing.markdown

 We see hashes come up in a lot of places in Bitcoin, generally to serve 2 purposes:

 1. As a unique identifier (fingerprint) for a piece of information -- we'll generally refer to Blocks and Transactions by their hashes.
 Since each block and each transaction are unique, and the hashes are derived from the data they contain, the hashes are also unique, and thus serve as a reliable way to refer to a specific item.
-2. As a way to secure the network via a **Proof of Work** algorithm.
+2. As a way to secure the network by providing **Proof of Work** for certain actions.
 This is the essence of the mining process, and we'll look at it in more detail now.

 #### Proof of Work